ibm-cloud-docs/image-templates/import-image.md

 1. Begin with a single image file in VHD format.
 Disable its firewall so that it moves smoothly through provisioning.

-2. Install the latest xe-guest-utilities Xen tools.
+2. Install the latest supported guest tools.
 Complete the following steps:

-    1. Download the latest Citrix Hypervisor ISO (version 8.0 and later) from Citrix: [https://www.citrix.com/downloads/citrix-hypervisor/](https://www.citrix.com/downloads/citrix-hypervisor/){: external}.
-A free Express edition can be found [here](https://www.citrix.com/downloads/citrix-hypervisor/product-software/hypervisor-80-express-edition.html){: external}.
+    1. Download the latest supported guest tools from http://downloads.service.networklayer.com/citrix/xen/citrix-vm-tools-9.1.5.zip
-    2. Mount the ISO by right-clicking the .iso file that you downloaded and selecting **Mount**.
+    2. Unzip the package
     3. Navigate to the Windows Installer, for example, _managementagent64_, and double-click to open the **Citrix XenServer Windows Management Agent Setup** wizard.
 Complete the installation wizard to install XenServer Tools.

 3. Make sure that your image is cloud-init enabled.